beeeestumbrella/cv/README.md

 ## 👩🏻‍💻 Professional Experience
 **International Fund for Animal Welfare (IFAW)** - Remote _(May 2023 - Present)_<br>
-- **Position:** Wildlife Policy and Analayis Intern in U.S. Campaign Team<br>
+- **Position:** Wildlife Policy and Analysis Intern in U.S. Campaign Team<br>
 - **Duties:**
   - Drafting the U.S. Disaster Response Plan for Animals in Disasters based on the current climate change contexts
     - Conducting research on national, state, and territory policies/plans for animal protection (household pets, service animals, livestock, and wildlife) in disasters
-    - Collecting data on state and federal disaster declaration numbers and creating maps to demonstrate the hotspots of extreme weather based on state/territory and FEMA-categorized regions
+    - Collecting data on state and federal disaster declaration numbers and creating maps in R to demonstrate the hotspots of extreme weather based on state/territory and FEMA-categorized regions
     - Conducting comparative analysis and best practice analysis on state/territory plans
 <br><br>

-**Department of Public Health, City of Dearborn (DPH)** - Dearborn, MI _(Janurary 2023 - April 2023)_<br>
+**Department of Public Health, City of Dearborn (DPH)** - Dearborn, MI _(January 2023 - April 2023)_<br>
 - **Position:** Graduate Research Fellow<br>
 - **Duties:**
   - Supported Dearborn DPH priorities in areas including environmental health, behavioral health, and health communications